Celastrus orbiculatus: Description

 The defining characteristic of the deciduous plant is its vines: they are thin, spindly, and have silver to reddish brown bark.
 They are generally between 1 and 4 cm in diameter.
 However, if growth is not disturbed, vines can exceed 10 cm and when cut, will show age rings that can exceed 20 years.

-When Celastrus orbiculatus grows by itself, it forms thickets; when it is near a tree the vines twist themselves around the trunk as high as 40 feet.
+When Celastrus orbiculatus grows by itself, it forms thickets; when it is near a tree the vines twist themselves around the trunk as high as 40 ft.
 The encircling vines have been known to strangle the host tree to death or break branches from the excess weight, which is also true of the slower-growing American species, C. scandens.
 The leaves are round and glossy, 2–12 cm long, have toothed margins and grow in alternate patterns along the vines.

 Small green flowers are borne on axillary cymes.
 The fruit is a three-valved capsule, which dehisces to reveal bright red arils that cover the seeds.
 All parts of the plant are poisonous.